anespinosa/netmem/README.md

 <!-- badges: end -->

-The goal of [`netmem`](https://anespinosa.github.io/netmem/) is to make available different measures to describe and manipulate complex networks using matrices.
+The goal of [`netmem`](https://anespinosa.github.io/netmem/) is to make available different measures to analyse and manipulate complex networks using matrices.

 🖊 Author/mantainer: [Alejandro